biswa18121997/ShoppyGlobe_Backend/README.md

 # ShoppyGlobe Backend

 A Node.js backend for an e-commerce platform, providing user authentication, product browsing, and cart management APIs.
 Built with Express, MongoDB, JWT, and bcrypt.
+You can find the front live hoisted  in React at this link : https://shoppyecomglobe.netlify.app/   (to be opened in incognito mode..for easy acces)

 ---